Who are the early adopters?

 Certificates for taking part is a judgement call based on your location and culture.
 In Britain, that would be seen as a bit cheesy and unnecessary, whereas I understand this is a bit of a motivator in the US business culture.
 Pick what works for your context, and make it easy for people to commit to becoming Early Adopters.

-Pick your people
+Pick your people with care

 This takes time and effort to deliver